luigisaetta/llamaindex_oracle/README.md

 ## Demos
 * [custom_vector_store](./custom_vector_store.ipynb) This NB shows a demo where you get answers to questions on Oracle Database and new features in 23c
+* Bot powered by Vector DB and OCI GenAI

 ## Setup
 See the wiki pages.